dmotts/yt-to-cloud-uploader/README.md

 # YouTube to Google Drive Uploader

 This application allows users to download YouTube videos or playlists and upload them directly to their Google Drive.
-It leverages yt-dlp for downloading, Streamlit for the web interface, and the Google Drive API for file uploads.

 ## Features
 - **Google Sign-In**: Users can authenticate with their Google account to grant the app access to their Google Drive.